lavary/sked/README.md

 ## Prevent Task Overlaps

 By default, scheduled tasks will be run even if the previous instance of the task is still running.
-To prevent this, you may use `withoutOverlapping()` method:
+To prevent this, you may use `withoutOverlapping()` method to avoid task overlaps.

 ```php
 <?php